structured-query-language/structured-query-language.github.io/calculating-geometric-mean-of-values-in-a-column-using-SQL.md

 # Calculating Geometric Mean of values in a column using SQL

+To calculate the Geometric Mean, you have to first multiply all values and then take the nth root of that number, where n is the number of values in the column.
+There is no function in SQL to calculate the geometric mean.
+However the following recursive CTE can be used to calculate the Geometric Mean of a column of data.

+## Recursive CTE SQL
 ```sql
 with recursive test_data as (
   SELECT 1 AS col1